Updated September 2018

 - As the main campus cogeneration plant and system is aging, there is a time-sensitive need to identify new opportunities for Berkeley to improve the energy delivery system and consider alternative fuel sources for the main campus.
 Studies are underway.

-- The UC system renewable energy programs for electricity and biogas are being realized, and Berkeley is gaining greater access to these supply programs, providing affordable carbon-free energy.
+- The UC system renewable energy programs for electricity and biogas are being realized; Berkeley is thus gaining greater access to affordable carbon-free energy provided.

-- Due to our relatively small amount of new building space planned in the next decade, and by finding strategic ways to improve existing space use, Berkeley has options for zero-net energy growth.
+- By finding strategic ways to improve existing space use, Berkeley has reduced need for new building over the next decade, thereby increasing options for zero-net energy growth.

 - Berkeley’s compact and urban setting offers ways for the campus to collaborate with the city and region on issues of mutual concern like vehicle electrification networks and community choice electricity procurement programs.

-- Due to the older age of the fleet vehicles and the shuttle leasing program, the campus will have opportunity in the next decade to replace up to 80% of our vehicles.
-If the campus focuses on vehicle replacements that improve efficiency and utilize alternative fuels and electrify, 35% to 50% of the fleet carbon emissions could be reduced and diesel combustion eliminated.
+- The campus will have opportunity in the next decade to replace up to 80% of our aging fleet vehicles with more efficient, electric, and alternative fuel models.
+35% to 50% of the fleet carbon emissions could be reduced and diesel combustion eliminated.

-- The campus is focusing on building much needed student and faculty housing.
-This investment in housing near the campus will reduce fuel from the commute and make walking and biking the preferred way to get to campus.
+- The campus is building much needed student and faculty housing.
+This investment in housing near the campus will reduce fuel from commutes and make walking and biking the preferred way to get to campus.

 - As the campus embarks on a new Long Range Development Plan, 21st century energy infrastructure planning will be integrated.